Reaching out for help is necessary for healing—and is a courageous first step toward a better future.

 Take that first step to recovery with Keystone’s empathetic, dedicated professional staff—many who have walked the same walk and remember what it’s like to be in your shoes.

 Keystone’s inpatient programs use evidence-based treatments, medications, and therapies.
 Please remember: inpatient medical treatment, combined with therapy, is a necessary first step on a recovery journey, but is not a goal in and of itself.
 The goal is sustained recovery.

 Keystone’s Inpatient Treatment Programs give patients with serious substance use disorders the medical care, therapeutic attention, and new skills they need to begin their individual journeys on a path to recovery.
 Through our inpatient services and vital outpatient follow-up services, culminating with Recovery Management and the Alumni Program, many patients have been able to keep re-occurrences to a minimum, if any at all, to remain in sustained recovery for years—even decades.

 With Keystone’s help, you can learn about your medical diagnosis and determine the best program for your recovery, ultimately changing your life.

-Our Residential Services program is designed to give longer-term residential care to those facing complex substance use disorders, many with complicated family environments.
-Long term care provides the opportunity to grow, heal and recover in a safe environment.
+Our residential services program is designed to give longer-term residential care to those facing complex substance use disorders, many with complicated family environments.
+Long-term care provides the opportunity to grow, heal and recover in a safe environment.
 Pregnant women are given priority in this program for the health of both the expectant mom and her unborn child.
-Beginning with the Residential Program’s inception, 124 healthy babies have been born to Residential Program moms!
+Beginning with the Residential Program’s inception, 142 healthy babies have been born to Residential Program moms!